-This article empowers you with essential tips on how to achieve the best warm-up results and use it effectively.
+This article shares essential tips and best practices to help you get the most out of email warm-up and use it effectively.

 Properly warmed-up email accounts provide a solid foundation for a successful cold email campaign.